 11:10am: Blanch and bake off pretzels.
 Don’t forget the baking soda in the blanching water if you want your pretzels to be pretzel colored, otherwise they will be light and won’t have the crackly pretzels bite on the outside.
 Wash your hands.

-11:30am: Everything is paco'd.
+11:30am: Everything is paco’d.
+(We use a PacoJet to make our ice cream).
 Lucia, what are you going to do?
 Brulees and chocolate peanut butter terrine?
 I love it.
-I'll deal with the triple chocolate semifreddo, the cinnamon rolls and the pig tails.
-When you're done with the terrine, could you make the langues du chat for the brulees?
+I’ll deal with the triple chocolate semifreddo, the cinnamon rolls (video recipe) and the pig tails.
+When you’re done with the terrine, could you make the langues du chat for the brulees?
 Great!

 3:00pm: How are we looking?
 Ice cream base?
 I’m on it.